agung-m/omp-teamsize-opt/README.md

 # OpenMP Thread Team Size Optimizer
-*omp-teamsize-opt* is a package for automatically tuning OpenMP (OMP) thread team size.
+*omp-teamsize-opt* is a tool for automatically tuning OpenMP (OMP) thread team size.

 ## Features
 - AI-based optimization, currently using [Differential Evolution (DE)](https://en.wikipedia.org/wiki/Differential_evolution)
-- Faster than grid-search, better than random-search
+- Faster than grid-search due to fewer tests
 - Extensible; optimizer is decoupled from the target application

 ## Extensibility
-With minimal modifications, the optimizer can also be used to tune applications with [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_optimization).
+With some modifications, the optimizer can also be used for tuning other runtime parameters and [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_optimization).

 A generic implementation is planned as future work.
 Everyone is welcome to contribute.